top of page

 1. When you're in grad school (especially at a place like where I did my PhD), it seems like everyone's going into academia and that the "successful" students get faculty positions.
 This is a very skewed view from being inside academia, and most people in industry don't see it this way!

 3. It's okay to have a hard time transitioning into your first job.
 Industry is a different game than academia, and it's okay if it takes time to get traction!
-So many people I spoke to said that they were totally panicking/lost for like the first 3 months of the job - so don't worry if you're in that boat - you'll figure it out!
+So many people I spoke to said that they were totally panicking/lost for the first 3 months of the job - so don't worry if you're in that boat - you'll figure it out!

 Recent Posts